naofumi/react-router-vite-rails/README.md

 ### Deployment

-The React Router build step is integrated into the `bin/rails assets:precompile` task.
+Yarn installation and the React Router build step are integrated into the `bin/rails assets:precompile` task.
 Artifacts are stored inside the Ruby on Rails `public` folder.
 Note that we don't use Propshaft for the React Router build, and therefore artifacts are not saved into `app/assets/builds`.

 Your Dockerfile and CI setup can stay the same with the exception that you will need to install Node.js.
-If you want to learn how to do this, creating a new rails app configured with jsbundling is a great way to learn how to write a good Dockerfile that installs Node.js.
+See the `Dockerfile` for an example.